GClunies/reflekt/README.md

 -->

 # reflekt
-reflekt is a command-line interface (CLI) and continuous integration (CI) tool for your tracking plan, defining it as `code`. reflekt uses these codified tracking plans to template dbt packages in which:
+reflekt is a command-line interface (CLI) and continuous integration (CI) tool for your tracking plan, defining it as `code`. reflekt uses this codified tracking plan to template a dbt package in which:
-- The raw data source for every event is defined in your dbt sources.
+- Every event has a dbt source, pointing to the raw data in your warehouse.
 - Every event has a dbt model.
 - Every event is documented in your dbt docs.